louislamont/LupusTCells/README.md

 # Gene expression in Lupus CD4 and CD8 T cells

-This is an analysis of some publically available data, including scripts for data download, clean up, alignment, analysis, and reporting.
+This repository contains an analysis of some publically available data, including scripts for data download, clean up, alignment, analysis, and reporting (mostly shell and R in the form of R markdown files).

 Sequencing files were downloaded from SRA, accessions GSE97264 (CD8 T cells) and GSE97263 (CD4 T cells).
 Thank you to the M. Botto and C. Shen for making their data available.